steeve/ryzentosh/README.md

 | Radeon 5500 XT Audio (DP/HDMI) | ✅     | via via [WhateverGreen.kext](https://github.com/acidanthera/WhateverGreen) |

 ## Important GPU information
-I have a GeForce 2080 Ti as the main GPU (first slot), and a Radeon 5500 XT as the macOS GPU (second slot).
+I have a RTX 3090 as the main GPU (first slot), and a Radeon 5500 XT as the macOS GPU (second slot).
 As such, I have disabled the first PCI slot for macOS with the following in `DeviceProperties.Add` (you might want to remove that depending in your needs):